sanchay071/Portfolio_Project/Documentation/Developers_Guide.md

    - Using CSV files for storing project data is not scalable for larger datasets.
 In a real-world deployment, a database solution (e.g., SQLite, PostgreSQL) would be more efficient for handling large volumes of data.
 2. No Form Handling on Contact Page:
    - The contact page currently does not include a form for users to send inquiries.
 Adding a form (e.g., using Flask-WTF for form handling) would be beneficial.

+### Future Work and On-going Development
+#### Future Work
+1. Adding a Contact Form:
+   - Implement a form for users to send emails directly from the website.
+This could be achieved by integrating a service like Flask-Mail for email handling.
+2. Database Integration:
+   - Replace the CSV data storage with a relational database (e.g., SQLite or PostgreSQL) to improve scalability and allow for more complex queries.
+3. Image Carousel on Project Detail Page:
+   - Implement an image carousel for projects that have multiple images to improve the user experience.
+4. User Authentication:
+   - Add user authentication (using Flask-Login) to allow users to log in and manage their portfolio.

+#### Ongoing Deployment/Development
+1. Unit Testing:
+   - I'm implementing unit tests to validate the functionality of the DataHandler class and Flask routes.
+Tools like pytest will be used to test individual components.